SethStormR/Anubis/README.md

 ![Anubis](https://github.com/user-attachments/assets/456ff595-482f-4d7b-99b5-0ec33a05610b)

-Anubis icon theme is a Black and Golden icon theme for Gnome, XFCE, Pantheon and Budgie DE with a touch of Ancient Egypt mixed with modern style.
+Anubis icon theme is a Black and Golden icon theme for Gnome, XFCE, Pantheon, Cinnammon and Budgie DE with a touch of Ancient Egypt mixed with modern style.

-Support for Cinnamon and Mate coming soon...
+Support for Mate coming soon...

 Screenshots